Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

 Do yourself and your book a favor and don’t go too deep while editing your book.

-Even after so many editing and proofreading there will arise some mistake, maybe a human error or while printing, and your reader may point out.
+Even after many editing and proofreading revisions there will be mistakes, maybe a human or printing error, that your beta reader may point out.
 So it is not required to go too deep during your editing process.

 And the same goes while styling your manuscript.
 Don’t overdo it.
 Don’t add different styles, fonts, lines, or shapes just for the sake of style.
 Add only where it is necessary.